 NOTES All staff are skilled to set tasks using Google Classroom.
-Further training has been provided by staff members such as John Steele, George Filsell, Rebecca Forster-Simmons and IT department who can be accessed for further support if required.

-Available tools to enrich home learning are: School subscribed software and platforms e.g. Mymaths, Kerboodle BBC Bitesize, Oak Academy, Twinkl, Hegarty Maths, Mathswatch, Seneca, Youtube, Quizlet and Kahoot Collaboration.
+Further support is available from John Steele, George Filsell, Rebecca Forster-Simmons and the IT department.
+Available tools to enrich home learning are: School subscribed software and platforms e.g. Mymaths, Kerboodle BBC Bitesize, Oak Academy, Twinkl, Sparx, Mathswatch, Seneca, Youtube, Quizlet and Kahoot Collaboration.
 Many pupils will find working from home a lonely experience, without the opportunity to collaborate with their friends.
 The use of Google Meet for lessons can give pupils a space where they can work together with their friends and their teachers to progress learning, swap ideas and answer questions.